-- All in-person STARS classes scheduled for April and May are cancelled (please see above section for the online professional development training).
+- All in-person STARS classes scheduled for May are canceled (please see above section for the online professional development training).

-- Kaleidoscope Play & Learn Groups are cancelled through April 30 at Shelton Timberland Library, Providence St. Pete’s, Shoppes at Riverside, Shelton Early Learning Center and the Olympia Family Support Center.
-Staff will continue to reach Kaleidoscope families via email, phone, and media.
+- In-person Kaleidoscope Play & Learn Groups are canceled through May 31 at Shelton Timberland Library, Providence St. Pete’s, Shoppes at Riverside, Shelton Early Learning Center and the Olympia Family Support Center.
+Staff will continue to reach Kaleidoscope families via email, phone, virtual meetings, and social media.

 - Raising A Reader Family Night events for the school year.

 - The Carousel Early Learning Conference has been canceled and will be held in April 2021.